Vanderlei Luxemburgo: Santos return

+On 8 May 2004, Luxemburgo was officially announced back at Santos on a contract until the end of 2005.
+Despite being knocked out of the 2004 Copa Libertadores by Once Caldas in the quarterfinals, he led the side to the 2004 Série A title.

 Real Madrid

-Luxemburgo was hired as Real Madrid's coach from Santos in the second half of the 2004/2005 season when Mariano García Remón was dismissed from the job.
+On 30 December 2004, Luxemburgo was hired as Real Madrid's coach in the second half of the 2004–05 season, when Mariano García Remón was dismissed from the job.
 He led Real Madrid to seven consecutive league wins, putting them back in the title race but ended up losing it four points behind FC Barcelona.

 In the following season, Real Madrid started brightly.
 However, the introduction of a new formation (the Magic Rectangle, a 4–2–2–2 formation), combined with multiple injury issues and poor performances began Luxemburgo's downfall.
 Calls for him to resign were intensified after a humiliating 0–3 home defeat to long-time rivals, Barcelona.

-He was sacked on 5 December 2005, Real Madrid announced Juan Ramón López Caro would be his successor.
+He was sacked on 5 December 2005, with Real Madrid announcing Juan Ramón López Caro as his successor.